yessasvini23/SoulSync-AI-Emotional-Intelligence-Assistant-for-Meaningful-Human-Connections/README.md

 # 🏆 Why SoulSync Wins Judges
 - Not just an app — **a humanity movement**
-- Perfect alignment with **Google's AI for Social Good**
+- Perfect fit for **Google's AI for Social Good** mission
-- Live demo produces genuine emotional reactions
+- Live demo evokes powerful emotional reactions
-- Tackles loneliness with compassion + technology
+- Combats loneliness with compassion + technology
-- Reinvents AI as a tool for **deeper human connection**
+- Reinvents AI as a tool for **deep human connection**

 ---